BARC Data Culture Summit

 Powertalks

-Join up to ten different discussion groups, workshops or presentations to network with your peers.
+Join the discussion groups, workshops or presentations to network with your peers.
 Every Powertalk Session takes 45 Minutes plus plenty of time to continue exchanging ideas during the coffee breaks.

 The True Impact of AI: Assessing AI maturity, adoption, and generated value